okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * `features.callRecovery`: Recovered the password for users with a configured mobile phone number by using a voice call.
 See [password recovery policy](https://help.okta.com/okta_help.htm?id=ext-add-self-service-password-reset) to enable and configure a possession (for example, a phone) authenticator.

-* `features.webauthn`: Prevented the widget from invoking the legacy Windows Hello factor.
+* `features.webauthn`: Prevented Sign-In Widget from invoking the legacy Windows Hello factor.
 See [sign-on policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-osop) to enable and configure a possession authenticator.

 * `features.selfServiceUnlock`: Displayed the "Unlock Account" link so that users could unlock their accounts.
 See [self-service account recovery](https://help.okta.com/okta_help.htm?type=oie&id=ext-config-sspr) to enable this feature.